 Non-enrollment

-For students who receive financial aid and take a leave, withdraw or are dismissed from school, federal and university regulations require that the institution recalculate the eligibility for aid disbursed in a given semester to determine whether any of the aid originally disbursed needs to be returned.
+For students who receive financial aid and take a leave of absence, withdraw, or are dismissed from COM-P, federal and university regulations require that the institution recalculate the eligibility for aid disbursed in a given semester to determine whether any of the aid needs to be returned.
 This calculation is based on the percentage of time the student was enrolled for the semester.

 A student who is not approved to continue enrollment is ineligible for all sources of financial aid.

-Eligibility for continued financial aid will only be reestablished if the student subsequently meets Satisfactory Academic Progress requirements, or if the student successfully appeals the decision to the Associate Dean, Student Affairs or designee.
-The appeal must state the reasons for failing to meet SAP requirements, including, if applicable, special circumstances that contributed to the student’s failure to make Satisfactory Academic Progress (e.g., an injury or illness of the student, the death of a relative or other special circumstances), and the changes in circumstances that will allow the student to demonstrate Satisfactory Academic Progress at the next evaluation.
-If the Associate Dean, Student Affairs or designee determines that the student’s appeal should be approved, an academic plan must be established for the student and then, after review by the Office of Student Financial Aid, the student’s aid may be reinstated.
+Eligibility for continued financial aid will only be reestablished if the student subsequently meets SAP requirements, or if the student successfully appeals the decision to the dean, student affairs/or designee.
+The appeal must state the reasons for failing to meet SAP requirements, including, if applicable, special circumstances that contributed to the student’s failure to make SAP (e.g., an injury or illness of the student, the death of a relative, or other special circumstances), and the changes in circumstances that will allow the student to demonstrate SAP at the next evaluation.
+If the dean, student affairs/ or designee determines that the student’s appeal should be approved, an academic plan must be established for the student by the SPC and then, after review by the Office of Student Financial Aid, the student’s aid may be reinstated and the student placed on financial aid probation.

 Financial aid probation

-Once an appeal has been approved, a student is placed on financial aid probation and is eligible for financial aid.
-The Student Progress Committee, in conjunction with student development staff in the Office of Student Affairs, will develop an academic plan for the student that will ensure, if followed, that the student is able to meet the College of Medicine – Phoenix SAP standards by a specific point of time.
-Ordinarily, this timeframe will be for an academic year.
-The student is eligible for financial aid during the timeframe stated in the academic plan.
-At the end of the timeframe stated in the academic plan, the student must have met the SAP standards.
-A student who does not comply with each SAP standard by the end of the financial aid probationary period or their academic plan is suspended from financial aid eligibility.
-A student shall be reinstated for financial aid eligibility when they have satisfactorily completed sufficient coursework to meet the standards of progress within the maximum timeframes delineated above.
+Once a student has successfully appealed their financial aid suspension they will be placed on financial aid probation and are eligible for financial aid.
+The SPC, in conjunction with student development staff in the Office of Student Affairs, will develop an academic plan for the student that will ensure, if followed, that the student is able to meet the COM-P SAP standards by a specific point of time.
+Ordinarily, this time frame will be for one academic year.
+The student is eligible for financial aid during the time frame stated in the academic plan.
+At the end of the time frame stated in the academic plan, the student must have met the SAP standards.
+A student who does not comply with each SAP standard by the end of the financial aid probationary period and/or does not comply with their academic plan is suspended from financial aid eligibility.
+A student shall be reinstated for financial aid eligibility when they have satisfactorily completed sufficient coursework to meet the SAP within the maximum timeframes delineated above.

 Denied appeals

-If there are new or additional extenuating circumstances, a student may file a second appeal.
+Students who are ineligible for federal or institutional loans and financial aid may still be eligible for private loans and can meet with the Office of Financial Aid to discuss.
+If there are new or additional extenuating circumstances, a student may file a second appeal, following the same process described above.
 The student should submit additional information which explains the circumstances during which the student was unable to meet the standards for SAP.
-Students are notified of the decision of the second appeal in writing, and the decision is final.
-Students may apply for a private loan if the second appeal is denied.
+Students are notified by the dean, student affairs/or designee of the decision of the second appeal in writing, and the decision is final.
+Upon successful second appeal, federal financial aid eligibility will be subject to limitations listed in the Repeat Coursework section above.

 Reinstatement

-A student who is denied financial aid for failing to maintain SAP may regain financial aid eligibility by meeting both standards of SAP towards the MD degree.
+A student who is denied financial aid for failing to maintain SAP may regain financial aid eligibility by meeting both quantitative and qualitative standards of SAP towards the MD degree.

 Curriculum Committee